weblogng/weblogng-client-dotnet/README.md

 # weblog-ng-client-dotnet #
-This is the WeblogNG client library.
+This is the WeblogNG client library for .Net.